PKU-Alignment/omnisafe/docs/source/index.rst

             Robust Code
             ^^^^^^^^^^^
-            The OmniSafe tutorial gives a **code-level** introduction in each algorithm introduction, allowing learners new to Safe RL theory to understand how to connect algorithm ideas with code and providing Safe RL experts with unique insights into algorithm implementation.
+            The OmniSafe tutorial gives a **code-level** introduction in each algorithm introduction.
+            Learners new to Safe RL theory can understand how to connect algorithm ideas with code.
+            Experts can get unique insights into Safe RL from algorithm implementation.

 .. _`RL`: https://en.wikipedia.org/wiki/Reinforcement_learning